NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/tusk-and-fang-chain.md

 #========================================================#
 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclasses:
   - pf2e-items
   - h-line
   - pf2e-item-base
 notetype: pf2e-item
 name: "tusk-and-fang-chain"
 aliases: "Tusk and Fang Chain"
 source: "Pathfinder #167: Ready?
 Fight!"
 pg: ""
-rarity: ""
+rarity: "Uncommon"
 trait01: "consumable"
 trait02: "incapacitation"
 trait03: "magical"
 trait04: "talisman"
-trait05: "uncommon"
+trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 16
 weight:
 value: "1800"
 subvalue: "gp"
 invest:
 usage: "affixed to armor"
 license: "ORC"
 identify:
-description: "**Usage** affixed to armor  **Activate** `pf2:0` command  **Trigger** You Grab or restrain a creature or become grabbed or restrained by a creature  * * *  This length of silver chain has a tiger's fang on one end and the tip of a dire boar's tusk on the other.
+description: "**Usage** affixed to armor  **Activate** `pf2:0` command  **Trigger** You Grab or restrain a creature or become grabbed or restrained by a creature  *
+  * *  This length of silver chain has a tiger's fang on one end and the tip of a dire boar's tusk on the other.
 When you activate the chain, an ephemeral chain encircles the target creature's head and a cacophony of animal sounds clouds its mind.
 It must attempt a DC 35 Will check save.  * * *  **Critical Success** The creature is unaffected.  **Success** The creature is [[Conditions/Confused|Confused]] on its next action.  **Failure** The creature is confused for 1 round.  **Critical Failure** The creature is confused for 1 minute and the creature doesn't receive a flat check to end its confusion if it takes damage.
 At the end of each of its turns, it attempts a new Will save, ending the effect on a success."
 powerTitle1:
 actionEconomy1:
 type1: